aotimme/gocsv/README.md

 Arguments:

-- `--columns` Columns to filter on.
-If a row matches on any of the columns, it will be included.
+- `--columns` A comma-separated list of the columns to filter against.
+If a row matches on any of the columns, the row is considered a match.
 See [Specifying Columns](#specifying-columns) for more details.
 - `--regex` Regular expression to use to match against.
 - `--exclude` (optional) Exclude rows that match.
 Default is to include.